Loading Results

 At this point, all new moms should get a complete postpartum checkup.
 The checkup is a chance for you and your provider to discuss:

-• How soon you can safely get pregnant again, if you want to do that
+• How soon you can safely get pregnant again, if desired.

-• How to manage tiredness and lack of sleep
+• How to manage fatigue and lack of sleep.

 Taking Stock of Your Mood